Learn More and ApplyHistory (MA)

 Program Time Limitation

 Students in an MA program are expected to complete degree requirements within a six-year period from the first registration date for a course in the program.
-For students who do not, the department or program director may recommend, on receipt of the student's petition, in writing, an extension of time with or without additional courses, examinations, or other conditions.
+For students who do not, the Graduate Director may recommend, upon receipt of the student's written petition, an extension of time with or without additional courses, or other conditions.